 Johnson City is also north of San Antonio, and nearly as far as Fredericksburg.
 This town may be small, but they wrap their trees and buildings in more lights than I have ever seen.
 We drove through one year and it appeared as if everyone in the community must have contributed.
 They have been illuminating the former home of President Lyndon B. Johnson for at least 30 years.
 They really know how to light up a town.

-This guide is by no means all inclusive as far as Christmas lights in San Antonio go.
-I’m sure there are many other good places to see the lights.
-However, these are the best places we know about and have personally experienced.
+This guide is by no means all inclusive as far as Christmas lights in San Antonio go, but we have found a plethora of lights.
+I’m sure there are many other good places to see holiday lights.
+However, these are the best places we know about, and have personally experienced most of them.
 I will be updating this guide to include more places in the San Antonio area.
-In fact, one of the places we plan on visiting this season is New Braunfels.

 The Christmas lights in San Antonio are great to see during December, but hiking in San Antonio is great all year.
-If you enjoy finding dog friendly places to hike in the Alamo City, you can find everything you need to know in our Ultimate Guide to Hiking in San Antonio.
+If you enjoy finding dog friendly places to hike in the Alamo City, you can find everything you need to know in our Indisputable Guide to hiking in San Antonio.

 I’m a certified personal trainer in San Antonio.
 After adopting Abbey, I created Places for Pups to help you get outside, exercise with your dog and have fun doing it.

 We have mastered hiking in Texas Hill Country.
 Though we emerge from the woods unharmed, we are not responsible for you or your pets.
 You are solely responsible for trying exercises, or places discussed on this site.

 Grab the best hiking gear and go dog friendly.
 I wish you good fortune on the trails to come.